mstrens/oXs_on_RP2040/README.md

 This software has been developped using the RP2040 SDK provided by Rapsberry.

-It uses as IDE platformio and the WIZIO extension (to be found on internet here : https://github.com/Wiz-IO/wizio-pico )
+It uses as IDE platformio and the WIZIO extension (to be found on internet here : https://github.com/Wiz-IO/wizio-pico ) It can also be compiled with Platformio CLI (which requires lees installation than platformio IDE)

 Developers can compile and flash this software with those tools.